handsontable/handsontable/docs/next/guides/integrate-with-angular/angular-language-change-example.md

 # Language change example

+## Overview
-An implementation of the `@handsontable/angular` component with an option to change the Context Menu language.
+The following example is an implementation of the `@handsontable/angular` component with an option to change the Context Menu language.

 Select a language from the selector above the table and open the Context Menu to see the result.

+## Example
 ::: example :angular-languages --html 1 --js 2
 ```html
 <app-root></app-root>